What is hair loss?

 - Anxiety can cause excessive worrying, difficulty in controlling those feelings, and a feeling of heightened tension.
 Patients may also complain of palpitations and sweating.

 - Social phobia or avoidance behaviour follows on from the experience of anxiety symptoms, leading to social and economic suffering.

 - Social anxiety disorder is characterised by the fear of humiliation or being judged negatively in social situations as well as the avoidance of such social or performance situations .

 These symptoms can have a severe impact on an individual’s mental health, ability to work or study, and well-being.

-Anxiety and depression caused by hair loss can be treated using cognitive behavioural therapy and support groups, as well as medication such as antidepressants .
+Anxiety and depression caused by hair loss can be treated using cognitive behavioural therapy and support groups, as well as by medication such as antidepressants .

 Psychological treatment is important for people with hair loss, but the best method is not certain and will differ from patient to patient.
-Research has predominantly been focused on general issues of coping with hair loss rather than on specific psychological treatment strategies.
+Research has predominantly been focused on the general issues of coping with hair loss rather than on specific psychological treatment strategies.

 Self-consciousness about body image is consistently portrayed and commented upon in the media.
 The role of the media in emphasising an expectation of a full head of hair should be explored, as well as how it can be used to educate society about hair loss and tolerance of people’s physical differences.